 The Hook — The Prime service was introduced at the price of $79 with unlimited free shipping offers.
 The sales exploded.
 The company had taken an enormous risk as the free shipping was expensive to run if a client ordered many items in a calendar year but Bezos went ahead.
 The customized Fulfillment centres enabled Amazon to realize this dream efficiently.

-Amazon Prime members showed up time and again on its website to shop and all this the company managed to achieve without investing any extra time, money and effort or on expensive marketing.
-The more the time Prime members invested the more they valued the service.
-The higher frequency of use turned many as word of mouth references who brought in more customers to the company without any additional costs.
+Amazon Prime members showed up time and again on its website to shop and all this the company managed to achieve without investing any extra time, money, and effort or on expensive marketing.
+The more time Prime members invested the more they valued the service.
+The higher frequency of use turned many as word-of-mouth references who brought in more customers to the company without any additional costs.

 The Rewards — Amazon makes almost double the money from a Prime member than a non-member and thus increases its value by driving higher customer lifetime value.
 This is one of the main reasons why Amazon spends a considerable amount of money on acquiring new Prime members.
 Amazon benefitted from a higher volume of sales and got more out of its assets.
 It also managed to achieve better inventory management and further lower the prices of the products it sold to its consumers.